 To know how metamorphosis happens makes it all the more amazing to see a monarch butterfly emerge from a gold-flecked chrysalis.
 And anyone who can read the great narratives of ancient civilizations in the stars is rewarded by the additional lens through which to ponder the heavens.
 Understanding how things work enables us to consider their broader meanings.

 Ironically, the more a student’s knowledge makes him able to be alone, the more he recognizes that we are never on our own at all.
 The impact of our actions on other living things becomes self evident as we come to understand the connectedness of all earth’s natural systems.
 A warm sense of connection emerges through what Rabbi Nachman calls the “custom” of closely observing nature’s wonders.

 Inquiry and observation nurture our appreciation of nature.
 Respect for the source of these wonders increases in tandem with the knowledge we cultivate.
 When teachers foster a love of nature by providing students with opportunities to explore it with their hands and feet, we motivate them to make personal choices that support their world and its sustainability.

 Young students may not yet articulate how the knowledge they gain through their school’s outdoor education and environmental programs fosters their “ability to be alone.”
 It took me years.
 Nonetheless, they reap the benefits academically and personally.
 As a classroom teacher, I appreciate the transformative power generated by fleeting sparks of wonder.
-The moments are very special and they occur naturally when we engage in the world
+The moments are very special and they occur naturally when we engage in the world around us.

 If you want to know how we know, just speak to the little boy who brought his tomato to Morah Ellen.
 Ask him how it compares to tomatoes brought from the grocery store.